BirdeeHub/ode/README.md

 But the idea is cool, I was forced to.
 An ode to an idea I guess.

+Again, the idea is cool, but the experiment as to if it is good is still in progress.

 ### Planning notes:

 ```hs